raplayer/nanotimeparse/README.md

 This is the repository for nanotimeparse.
 It parses an Oxford Nanopore fastq file on read sequencing start times.

+It can generate the read data that underpins visualizations like this:

 ![](Figure_S1.gif)

 ## Description